aws-samples/serverless-patterns/lambda-s3-download/README.md

 ## Testing

-Invoke the Lambda function with a test event:
+Retrieve the Lambda function's name from the SAM deployment output and invoke it with a test event:

 ```bash
 aws lambda invoke \